 - Celery sticks or fresh tart apples

 What to Look for When Choosing a Palate Cleanser

-When choosing a palate cleanser, look for something with a clean, bright flavor that leaves little or no aftertaste.
+Choose something with a clean, bright flavor that leaves little or no aftertaste.
 Neutral flavors usually work best for this purpose, but a menu with strongly flavored dishes begs for a unique - and perhaps equally bold - palate cleanser.
-Experiment with your own menus and soon you’ll know enough to impress your friends and family with your culinary ingenuity!
+Experiment with your own menus and soon you’ll know enough to impress your friends and family with your culinary ingenuity.